 Call our Collaborative Lawyers for a free initial consultation on freephone 0800 916 9055 or contact us online and tell us when to call you.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Merseyside, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Halifax, Newcastle, Wakefield & meeting rooms in Bramhall, Cheshire.
+Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Merseyside, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Halifax, Newcastle, Wakefield & meeting rooms in Hull & in Bramhall, Cheshire.